 Inhalation may occur when working with volatile materials without appropriate engineering controls, work practices, and/or PPE.

-- Use appropriate engineering controls, work practices, and protective gear to control for the inhalation hazards
+- Using appropriate engineering controls, work practices, and protective gear to control for the inhalation hazards, for example a chemical fume hood or respirator.

-- In the event of an accidental inhalation seek medical attention for instructions
+- In the event of an inhalation exposure, seek medical attention for instructions

 Ingestion

 The gastrointestinal tract is another possible route of entry for hazardous materials.
-Although direct ingestion of laboratory substances is unlikely, exposure can occur as a result of ingesting contaminated food or beverages, touching the mouth with contaminated fingers or pens, or swallowing inhaled particles.
+Although direct ingestion of laboratory substances is unlikely, exposure can occur as a result of ingesting contaminated food or beverages, touching the mouth with contaminated fingers or pens, or swallowing inhaled particles (indirect exposure).

-- Do not eat, drink, smoke, or store food or drink in labs
+- Not eating, drinking, smoking, or storing food or drink in labs

-- Wash hands thoroughly after working with hazardous materials, even when gloves are worn
+- Washing hands thoroughly after working with hazardous materials, even when gloves are worn

 - In the event of accidental ingestion, seek medical care for instructions